|Picture: The Whisky Exchange|

 The four whiskies from the Cuatro series come from a spirit batch distilled on the same day.
 The whisky matured for nine years in American Oak casks before being transferred to four different types of Sherry butts for a period of over three years.
-As a result each of the four expressions have developed their own unique characteristics.
+As a result, each of the four expressions has developed their own unique characteristics.
 Today I explore the fourth and last single malt from the series: Pedro Ximenez sherry cask.

 Pedro Ximenez sherry is a thick syrupy dessert wine.
 The grapes are either dried in the sun or picked very late so they contain more sugars.
 Most of the production takes place in Montilla-Moriles, outside Jerez, but maturation takes place in the Jerez region, thus allowing the nomination of sherry.

 How did this PX finished whisky compare to the previous whiskies?

 - Official bottling from Tomatin Distillery, Inverness (Highlands)

 - Distilled January 15, 2001, moved to PX sherry cask on June 29, 2011